Australian Army Training Team Vietnam: Operations

 In mid-1965, Australia's involvement in the war increased as the government committed a full infantry battalion, the 1st Battalion, Royal Australian Regiment.
-Early the following year, this was expanded as the 1st Australian Task Force (1 ATF) was established, operating in its own area of operations in Phước Tuy Province, which was in the III Corps Tactical Zone (III CTZ).
+By mid 1966 Australia's contributions had expanded, resulting the formation of the 1st Australian Task Force (1 ATF), operating in its own area of operations in Phước Tuy Province, which was in the III Corps Tactical Zone (III CTZ).
 But despite the concentration of Australian forces, the AATTV members remained dispersed, often serving with only one other advisor, either Australian or American.
 Unlike 1 ATF, the majority of team members were deployed in I CTZ and the Central Highlands, where the fighting was often of a higher tempo and more protracted.
 Thus, due to its small size and widespread area of operations, it was rare for the entire AATTV to be in the same place at the same time; this usually occurred only on ANZAC Day – the only other occasion the whole unit paraded together was when it received the Meritorious Unit Commendation from COMUSMACV on 30 September 1970.

-From October 1970 a small group of New Zealanders, consisting of one officer and four SNCOs, were attached the AATTV.
-That year, as the Australians and Americans prepared to withdraw, a process of Vietnamization began, and the AATTV established a jungle training centre in Phuoc Tuy Province.
+From October 1970 a small group of New Zealanders, consisting of one officer and four SNCOs, were attached to the AATTV.
+That year, as the Australians, New Zealanders, and Americans prepared to withdraw, a process of Vietnamization began, and the AATTV established a jungle training centre in Phuoc Tuy Province.
 Some members of the AATTV also served in Mobile Advisory and Training Teams (MATTs) operating within Phuoc Tuy Province at this time.
 In November 1970, the unit's strength peaked at 227, at which time the team was expanded with an intake of corporals.
 In 1971, the 1 ATF combat units were withdrawn and the AATTV reverted to their original role of training only.
 As the final 1 ATF units left the country in early 1972 the AATTV, having been reduced to around 70 personnel, remained in Phuoc Tuy to provide training and advisory assistance to the ARVN and to training Cambodian soldiers of the Force Armée Nationale Khmère (FANK).
 The last Australians left Vietnam in mid-December 1972 – the AATTV left on 18 December – following the election of the Whitlam Labor government.
 The AATTV had the longest tour of duty of any Australian unit in Vietnam, serving a total of ten years, four months and sixteen days.
 The unit also had the distinction of being the first Australian unit committed to Vietnam and the last to be withdrawn.